Artieeeee/artiliada.github.io/_posts/2024-12-27-Super-Efficent-Damage-Numbers-For-ARPG.md

 ![FastAf](/assets/fastaf.gif)

-There is more then 200000 sprite particles of different numbers with different colors and length. the question why do we need so much?
+There is more then 230000 sprite particles of different numbers with different colors and length.

-idk lol :)
+The question, why do we need so much???

+Idk 😂

 ![Numberscolored.gif](/assets/numberscolored.gif)